MadeInShineA/303.1-semester-project/README.md

 - Started to look at the current gqi predict code and pull request
 - Continued reading the Nipreps book (tried to fix a latex rendering error unsuccessfully)

+### 26.11.2025

+- Finished reading the Nipreps book
+- Continued to look at the current gqi code and made small changes on the [enh/gqi-predict-dev](https://github.com/MadeInShineA/dipy/tree/enh/gqi-predict-dev) branch
+  - Changed GeneralizedQSamplingFit odf function to take a sphere parameter
+  - Changed the GeneralizedQSamplingFit predict function to use clamping to remove negative value predictions
+- Created a small [marimo](https://marimo.io/) notebook to test and understand the prediction function on the [enh/gqi-predict-notebooks](https://github.com/MadeInShineA/dipy/tree/enh/gqi-predict-notebooks) branch

 ## Sources

 - DIPY